 4. You can speak with “in-laws”

-My wife and I moved to Serbia to help her mom, my mother-in-law, as she battled cancer.
+My wife and I moved to Serbia to help her mom, my mother-in-law (who doesn’t speak a word of English), as she battled cancer.
 Sadly, we lost her after a nearly year-long battle.
 But what my wife and I remember is the time we all got to spend together and the fact that I was able to speak to her in Serbian.
 My Serbian wasn’t as good then as it is now (and I still have a LOT to learn) but it was sufficient to interact with her, and most importantly to tell her I love her in Serbian as she looked up at me from the hospital bed.
 She smiled and squeezed my hand.
 It’s one of my favorite heartfelt memories, and learning the Serbian language made that possible.

 What’s more, my father-in-law is like the father I never had.
 He doesn’t speak any English, and that’s okay because it just means I can practice and improve my Serbian.
 I recall how he and I sat out over the Danube river at Kalemegdan (the Belgrade Fortress) smoking a cigar talking about the importance of family and him welcoming me into the family as we drank rakija (Serbian brandy) as we watched the clouds roll in like waves.
 If I didn’t speak any Serbian I would have missed those moments too and the building of a relationship between he and I that continues to this day.